-The path that led her to Nashville started at Syracuse University, where Margaret received a B.Music in Music Industry.
+The path that led her to Los Angeles started at Syracuse University, where Margaret received a B.Music in Music Industry.
 Coursework included classical music training (instruments – trombone, voice), as well as business, marketing, and technical courses related to the music industry.
 Following her undergraduate studies, Margaret moved to New York City where she pursued a M.Music in Music Technology from New York University.

 Luthar’s journey took her to an engineering residency at the Banff Centre for the Arts in Banff, Alberta, a position as a senior audio engineer at the Aspen Music Festival in Colorado (for a total of three summers, ’09, ’10, ’16), and finally to Stavanger, Norway.
 In Stavanger, she participated in the Music Production and Recording program at the University of Stavanger for a post graduate degree.
 After a stint in Belgium as an intern at Galaxy Studios, Margaret moved back to Norway, spending 5 years as a mastering engineer at Sonovo Mastering in Stavanger.